lauratravin/lauratravin.github.io/_posts/2018-08-24-performing_kittens.markdown

 I managed my model in this way.
 Just tree basics classes.

-* The scraper: this guy has the terrific work of giving me the data usigng his friends NOKOGIRI and OPEN-URI called gems.
+* The scraper: this guy has the terrific work of giving me the data using his friends NOKOGIRI and OPEN-URI called gems.
-* The Breed: Breed is the class who let me to instanciate breed objects, save their name and web site initially.
-In a second phase (called method), she allows me to get the breed characteristics, its attributes, getters and setters are created dynamically.
+* The Breed: Breed is the class who lets me to instanciate breed objects, save their name and web site initially.
+In a second phase (calling methods), she allows me to get the breed characteristics, its attributes, getters and setters which are created dynamically.
 * The CLI: and for last but not least important CLI (Command Line Interface) class, I think CLI has the hardest work here: deal with the “USER”.

 ![image2](http://www.redhikari.com/clients/learnco/Project2.jpg)